 “Ally” comes from the Latin word alligare, meaning “to bind to.”

-We may be familiar with the term in the context of nations who are allies.
+We may be familiar with the term in the context of nations that are allies.
 They make a commitment to act together and protect each other.
 The Bible paints a similar picture in marriage when it speaks of a man and woman becoming “one flesh” (Genesis 2:24), and says, “What God has joined together, let no one separate” (Mark 10:9).

 Wouldn’t it then stand to reason that if we are married, naturally we would be our spouse’s ally?